pivotal-cf/docs-pks/nsxt-service-mesh.hbs.md

 ### <a id='onboard-cluster'></a> Onboard a Kubernetes Cluster to Tanzu Service Mesh

-Complete the following steps to install Tanzu Service Mesh onto a TKGI-provisioned Kubernetes cluster.
+Complete the following steps to install Tanzu Service Mesh onto a {{ vars.product_short }}-provisioned Kubernetes cluster.

 1. Sign in to the VMware Tanzu Service Mesh by VMware NSX console.